 Every student is offered learning support in the form of homework club, visiting expert advice on careers and FE/HE applications, and access to work experience in relevant sectors including at the Ben Uri Gallery, Geffrye Museum, Royal Collection, Society of Antiquaries and Victoria & Albert Museum.

-Art History Link-Up has began development of a new nationwide Diploma in Visual Literacy.
+Art History Link-Up has began development of a new nationwide Diploma in Visual Culture.
 More information will become available in due course.

 Kat Pugh, Headteacher, St Marylebone CE School